yidoyoon/leetcode-auto-reset/README.md

 If you're studying through LeetCode, there's one feature you might need: 'Auto Code Reset'.
 When revisiting problems for review, your previous answers always remain.
 Manually resetting them each time is a hassle!
 This Chrome extension automates this tedious repetitive task for you.

+**📌 Currently, this extension performs resets only on data stored locally.**

 ## Prerequisite

 - pnpm